E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Xiaomi E-Scooters RE and Vulnerabilities

-\textbf{BMS}.
-We RE the e-scooter's BMS by focusing on the unencrypted BCTRL firmware and the BMON datasheet.
-The BCTRL and BMON work together to ensure safe battery management.
-Our analysis focuses on three unsafe conditions that impact battery health and safety: undervoltage, which can lead to short circuits and permanent battery damage; overvoltage, which increases the risk of overheating, fire, and thermal runaway; and voltage imbalance between battery cells, which contributes to both undervoltage and overvoltage, accelerating battery degradation.
+Next, we detail new RE findings on the BCTRL and BMON of the Mi3 and M365, as they are needed to describe the \aname\ issues and the attacks.
+These components work together to ensure safe battery management.
+Our analysis focuses on three unsafe conditions that impact battery health and user safety: \emph{overvoltage (OV)}, which can lead to overheating, fire, and thermal runaway; \emph{undervoltage (UV)}, which can lead to polarity inversion and permanent battery damage; and voltage \emph{imbalance} between battery cells, which contributes to both undervoltage and overvoltage, accelerating battery degradation~\cite{mechanism-uv,battery-ov}.
+Other RE findings, including details about the BTS and DRV firmware, and the proprietary UART and I2C protocols, can be found in~\cite{casagrande23espoofer,website-scooterhacking,botox-fwpatcher}.